pkoenders/portfolio2020/src/content/projects-md/aon/aon.md

 <div class="description">

-AON Insurance bringing their products online.
-Their first project was to create a web presence for their Landlord Insurance.
+A design project for AON Insurance helping bring their products online.

-I designed and wireframes, user flows, hi definition mocks and HTML prototypes for their stakeholders.
-I was also asked to create the templates for the integration team.
+I designed the wireframes, user flows, hi definition mocks and HTML prototypes for their stakeholders.
+I was also asked to create HTML templates for their integration team.

-The client asked that accessibility be a focus.
-Web Content Accessibility Guidelines (WCAG) for AA colour contrast standards and accessible keyboard navigation.
+The client asked that accessibility be a focus adhering to Web Content Accessibility Guidelines (WCAG) for AA colour contrast standards and accessible keyboard navigation.

 </div>